Avi-Cohen-Nehemia/expenses-tracker-ui/README.md

 ## MVP
-Create a tool where users record any transactions that they have made and are able to refer back to if needed.
+Create a tool where users can record any transactions that they have made and are able to refer back to if needed.

 ## Additional Features Implemented
 - [x] All the information is being stored on and fetched from an API.